Flower: A Flow-Matching Solver for Inverse Problems: Method

 follows $\tilde{p}_{\M X_{t+\Delta t} \mid \M X_t = \M x_t, \M Y = \M y}$ given that $\tilde{\M x} \sim \mathcal{N}\left(\V \mu_t(\M x_t, \M y), \M \Sigma_t\right)$, which happens in Step 3 of \emph{Flower}.

-\paragraph{Application to other source–target couplings.} In our Bayesian justification, we assumed that $p_{\M X_0}$ and $p_{\M X_1}$ are independent.
+In our Bayesian justification, we assumed that $p_{\M X_0}$ and $p_{\M X_1}$ are independent.
 This assumption excludes, for example, the mini-batch optimal-transport coupling.
-Nevertheless, in practice, \emph{Flower} can still be applied in such settings and interpreted in a PnP manner, as we discuss next.
-We also address this empirically in our numerical results.

-\paragraph{Relation to plug-and-play.} The iterative structure of \emph{Flower} closely resembles PnP methods: Step~1 acts as a denoising step, while Step~2 enforces data consistency.
+Nevertheless, in practice, \emph{Flower} can still be applied in such settings and interpreted in a PnP manner.
+The iterative structure of \emph{Flower} closely resembles PnP methods: Step~1 acts as a denoising step, while Step~2 enforces data consistency.
 From this viewpoint, Step~3 can be seen as a re-projection onto the flow trajectory, as discussed in \cite{martin2025pnpflow}.
 However, rather than relying solely on this interpretation, we provide a Bayesian justification of the procedure.
 This perspective highlights a conceptual link between PnP methods and posterior sampling.

-\paragraph{The role of $\gamma$.} For exact posterior sampling to hold under our approximations, $\gamma$ should be set to one.
+We also address this empirically in our numerical results.
+For exact posterior sampling to hold under our approximations, $\gamma$ should be set to one.
 Interestingly, in practice we find that the choice $\gamma = 0$ (i.e., ignoring the uncertainty in the destination refinement step) yields a better reconstruction quality.
-We provide further discussion on this effect with our numerical results in Section \ref{sec:exps}.
+We provide further discussion on this effect with our numerical results in Section \ref{sec:exps}. \fixme{Moreover, our framework remains valid for more general noise distributions $\M n \sim \gN(\M 0, \M R_n)$ where $\M R_n$ is any symmetric positive-definite matrix, as detailed in Appendix \ref{sub:extend_noise}.}